pagidas/http4k-jooq-demo/README.md

 #### Testing

-Right now, this demo only provides [approval](https://www.http4k.org/guide/modules/approvaltests/) testing for contract.
+Right now, this demo only provides [approval](https://www.http4k.org/guide/modules/approvaltests/) testing for contract:
 - Api generated in `OpenApi`
 - Each contract of all endpoints